 Establishing a sensible and realistic work-life balance is a vital part of caring for our wellbeing.

-A demanding job can make it difficult to switch off during down time and the pressures of day-to-day responsibilities can sometimes start to take over every waking minute.
+A demanding job can make it difficult to switch off from work and the pressures of day-to-day responsibilities can sometimes start to take over every waking minute.

 In 2021, 52% of UK employees admitted that their workload was regularly eating into their personal life.

 If you think you are part of this statistic, here at Spencer Clarke Group, we want to help you meet your work deadlines whilst still having time to relax and enjoy life!